Visa Exemption

 There are 22 airports in Vietnam: 11 domestic and 11 international.
 The three main gateways are Noi Bai International Airport in Hanoi (HAN), Tan Son Nhat International Airport in Ho Chi Minh City (SGN) and Da Nang International Airport in Danang (DAD).

-Most Asian countries have direct flights to and from Ho Chi Minh City or Hanoi.
+Most countries have direct flights to and from Ho Chi Minh City or Hanoi.
 Travelers can also fly directly into Da Nang from destinations around the region.

 Getting to Vietnam by Bus or Train